AhmedNadar/code_saas/README.md

 #### Things I will cover:

-* Bootstrap
+* Style with Bootstrap

-* Mailer with Sand Grid
+* Send mails using Mailer and Sand Grid

 * Deployment to Heroku

-* Stripe payments and subscription
+* Stripe payments and monthly subscription

 * Authintication using Devise

+* Membership community page ofr paid users only

+* Build protfoil for each user

 * and more to come...